-In vertical gardening, you make use of your walls and fences in your patio or balcony to grow your plants, fruits and even flowers.
+In vertical gardening, you make use of your walls and fences in your patio or balcony to grow your plants.
+Moreover, you can grow a lot.
+For example, fruits and even flowers.
 Today, we’re giving a twist to this very familiar gardening style.
 Most gardeners use trellises, hanging pots, wall planters, lattices and various sophisticated vertical gardening methods.
 But if you are on a budget and you do want to garden, i present to you 5 cheap vertical gardening ideas you can create yourself.

 No, I’m not joking.
 Your shoe organizer is divided into pouches or holders for your shoes, right?
 Well, instead of consigning your old shoe organizer to the dumpster, you can upcycle it for your gardening use.
-Fill up those pouches with reasonable amounts of good fertile soil.
-Hang the organizer on your bare wall and plant your herbs.
+So fill up those pouches with reasonable amounts of good fertile soil.
+Then hang the organizer on your bare wall and plant your herbs.
 There you go, gardening at no extra cost!

 Am I being deliberately sarcastic?
-No. Do I truly want you to use your rooftop gutters as garden containers?
+No. So, do I truly want you to use your rooftop gutters as garden containers?
 Yes, I definitely do.
-Isn’t that a little bit weird?
+But isn’t that a little bit weird?
 Yeah, you do have a point, it is.
 But its weirdness is surpassed by its underestimated usability.
-Growing food plants and herbs in your old rain gutters attached to the side of your building creates an eye-appealing arrangement of greenery.
+In fact, growing food plants and herbs in your old rain gutters attached to the side of your building creates an eye-appealing arrangement of greenery.
 It is important to drill holes in the bottom of the gutters before latching them to the wall, so as to provide a good drainage system for your plants.

 There are lots of things you can do with used plastic bottles and vertical gardening is one of them.
 Use your knife or any sharp object to create holes in the sides of the bottles.
 Add your soil and then plant your seed or seedlings.
-You can hang the bottles in several ways.
-Some people use clothesline or strings to hang their bottle planters sideways on the wall.
+You can also hang the bottles in several ways.
+For instance, some people use clothesline or strings to hang their bottle planters sideways on the wall.
 Others prefer to secure the bottles to a ledge in an upright position.

 If you are into container gardening, it stands to reason that you’d have two or more gardening tools.
 Placing each pot in its own individual location consumes extra space in either your patio or balcony, and that’s space you don’t have.
 So why not stack them like a pyramid?
 This is the time to get creative and show your artistic side.
 Stylishly arrange the pots on top one another, then step back and admire your handiwork.